AlibabaCloudDocs/bi/intl.en-US/User Guide/Create dashboards/Dashboard overview.md

 This topic describes the basic concepts of the dashboard, including the dashboard data types, scenarios, and data that composes the charts.

-For more information about basic operations of the dashboard, see [EN-US\_TP\_9111.md\#](intl.en-US/User Guide/Create dashboards/Dashboard basic operations/Basic dashboard operations.md#).
+For more information about basic operations of the dashboard, see [Basic dashboard operations](intl.en-US/User Guide/Create dashboards/Dashboard basic operations/Basic dashboard operations.md#).

-For more information about the procedure of creating various charts, see [EN-US\_TP\_9123.md\#](intl.en-US/User Guide/Create dashboards/Create charts/Create charts in a dashboard.md#).
+For more information about the procedure of creating various charts, see [Create charts in a dashboard](intl.en-US/User Guide/Create dashboards/Create charts/Create charts in a dashboard.md#).

 The dashboard provides a flexible tile view to show the interaction between data.
 It renders data visually and supports filtering and querying a variety of data types.
 It displays data in various ways and highlights the keyword segments in data.